Select an item from the list below:

 - Credit for Excess Social Security Tax or Railroad retirement Tax (RRTA) Withheld

 - Foreign Tax Credit

-The maximum adoption credit is $12,970.
-The credit is phased out for taxpayers with modified adjusted gross income (MAGI) beginning at $194,580, and is completely phased out at MAGI of $234,580.
+The maximum adoption credit is $14,890 (from $14,440).
+Modified adjusted gross income (MAGI) beginning at $223,410 and completely phased out at a MAGI of $263,410.
 The credit is NOT refundable.
 The credit for a special needs child is allowed for the year in which the adoption becomes final.
 No credit for a special needs child is allowed until the adoption becomes final.

 The Additional Child Tax Credit

 You may receive less than the full amount of the Child Tax Credit because this credit is limited to your available tax liability.
 In certain cases, you may be entitled to an additional credit in excess of your tax liability.
 The additional child tax credit is available to taxpayers with an income greater than $2,500 and is A REFUNDABLE CREDIT!!!

 The Earned Income Credit is a refundable credit for low-income workers with earned income.
 The credit is available for taxpayers with or without children.
 You could be entitled to a refundable credit of up to $3,733 (if you have one qualifying child), $6,164 (if you have more than one qualifying child), $6,935 (if you have more than two qualifying child) or $560 (if you have no qualifying children or no children at all).
 You have earned income if you work for someone else or if you are self-employed.
 Taxable earned income includes wages, salaries, tips, union strike benefits, long-term disability benefits received prior to minimum retirement age, and net earnings from self-employment.
 If you qualify for the Earned Income Credit, it reduces the tax you owe.
 The credit is refundable if your withholdings and earned income credit amount are greater than the tax liability you may have on your tax return.